Xubuntu/xubuntu-marketing/logo/README.md

 # Xubuntu Logos

 Always use the original logos **unmodified** and with the colors listed below.
+The vector file formats (linked below) should be used whenever appropriate, especially when printing.

 ## Colors